 Tardiness, especially habitual tardiness, is a disruption of the educational process therefore NO tardies will be allowed during clinical assignments.

-If absence or tardy is a documented emergency and appropriate make up experiences are available, the student may make arrangements with the fieldwork coordinator or instructor for level I experiences.
+If absence or tardy is a documented emergency and appropriate make up experiences are available, the student may make arrangements with the OTA instructor for level I and II experiences.

-The onsite fieldwork educator, OTA Program Director and OTA Fieldwork Coordinator must be notified of absence or tardy.
+The onsite clinical instructor and OTA instructor must be notified of absence or tardy.

-All students must call fieldwork coordinator, via assigned method from fieldwork coordinator or instructor, when you first feel symptoms you believe will lead to an absence or tardy OR get word of an emergency that may lead to an absence or tardy.
+All students must call OTA instructor, via assigned method, when you first feel symptoms you believe will lead to an absence or tardy OR get word of an emergency that may lead to an absence or tardy.

-Be mindful that all absences must be documented emergencies.
+Be mindful that all absences must be documented emergencies and make up cannot be guaranteed.

 Those that are medical will require a physician release to return to school.
-See OTA Health and Safety Policies in this handbook.
+See medical release form and processes.

 The OTA Dress Code must be followed.
 Students may be sent home if infractions of the dress code occur.
 This will result in an absence.
 If a fieldwork site has a more stringent policy for attendance, tardies or dress, their policy will supersede the policy stated here.
 If a facility does not want the student to follow the OTA Dress Code, the facility must e-mail the OTA Program Director with the reasoning for written approval.